Pavo-IM/Hackinabox/README.md

 - 1.1) **Double check and make sure that you can adhere to the requirements listed above.
 If so, then proceed to follow the rest of the instructions.**
 - 1.2) [Download Unraid USB Flash Creator for Mac/Windows](https://unraid.net/download)
 - 1.3) **Open/Run the Unraid USB Flash Creator and follow any prompts for entering your password if asked.**
-- 1.4) **Proceed with Section 2 now, and continue the process of creating your Unraid USB.**
+- 1.4) **Proceed with Section 2 of this guide, and continue the process of creating your Unraid USB.**

 ## 2) Making the Unraid USB: